crushed plastic water bottles shaped in a recycling symbol with a light blue background

 Paperless Work Order System

-Going paperless for work orders decreases paper waste and saves trees.
+Going paperless for work orders and digital signatures decreases paper waste and saves trees.
+In 2022/2023 3,277 LBS of paper was saved by using docusign.

 Building Management System